-- Scientific theories are not casual theories. - They are constructs that are testable by nature. - Refutation can destroy any theory, but confirmation cannot prove it. - Scientific theories change slowly, and normally, once accepted, only change because of dramatic changes in underlying understanding of physics, and those changes are normally only related to special or rarely seen cases. - Theories are different than hypotheses, which come up all the time, on a case-by-case basis.
+- Scientific theories are not casual theories. - They are constructs that are testable by nature. - Refutation can destroy a theory, but confirmation cannot prove it except in finite cases. - Scientific theories change slowly, and normally, once accepted, only change because of dramatic changes in underlying understanding of physics - Those changes are normally only related to special or rarely seen cases. - Theories are different than hypotheses, which come up all the time, on a case-by-case basis.